esmondhkchu/coolorangejuice/README.md

-# CoolOrangeJuice
+# CoolOrangeJuice (something I did for my dad)
 www.coolorangejuice.com <br>

-"Orange Juice for health"
+This is nothing more than a data pipeline and a simple prediction of probability p(y_i|X) and wrapped the whole process with a very simple UI <br>

 ## Data Pipeline & Backend
 Excel File must follow same format. <br>